DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

     This exercise develops the concept of an *object*.

     In the Java package `comp1110.lab3`, within your labs repo, create a new Java class, `Bucket`.
-Instances of this class will represent a bucket that can be filled with water.
+Instances of htis class will represent a bucket that can be filled with water.
 When you create a new `Bucket` object, that new object will represent a bucket with a particular capacity, `capacity` and certain contents, `contents`.
     The units of measurement are not important to this exercise, but you could imagine